Download EWG's Healthy Living AppClose

 In a separate issue, the German and Norwegian governments have cautioned that retinol and other vitamin A ingredients in cosmetics could cause people to take in toxic amounts of vitamin A.

 Too much pre-formed vitamin A, including retinol, retinyl palmitate, retinyl acetate and retinyl linoleate, can cause a variety of health problems, including liver damage, brittle nails, hair loss, and osteoporosis and hip fractures in older adults.
 Older women at risk for osteoporosis should avoid excessive vitamin A because it undermines bone density.
 Children can also suffer a variety of ill effects from too much vitamin A (Norwegian SCFS 2012a).
 Excessive vitamin A can cause serious skeletal birth defects in a developing fetus as well.
-For that reason, Norwegian health authorities have cautioned women who are pregnant or breastfeeding to avoid products with vitamin A (Norwegian SCFS 2012b).
+For that reason, Norwegian health authorities have cautioned women who are pregnant or breastfeeding to avoid cosmetic products with vitamin A (Norwegian SCFS 2012b).

 Many Americans and Europeans get a lot of pre-formed vitamin A in their diets, and Norway and Germany have cautioned that any additional exposure from skin products could increase the number of people at risk for hypervitaminosis, or excessive vitamin A. German regulators recommended restricting the concentration of vitamin A in cosmetics for face and hand care, and barring the substance in lip and body care products (German BfR 2014).

 The cosmetics industry argues that there is very little absorption of vitamin A compounds from skin lotions.
 In one study 28 female volunteers with low vitamin A diets applied creams with 0.3 percent retinol or 0.55 percent retinyl palmitate over their entire bodies for 21 days.
 Researchers demonstrated that there was no increase in vitamin A levels, compared to a significant increase in concentrations when the women drank milk fortified with the same amount of vitamin A (Nohynek 2006).
-The European SCCS reviewed this and other dermal studies, and concluded that the lack of blood level changes didn’t eliminate concerns about overexposure (EU SCCS 2016).
+The European SCCS reviewed this and other dermal studies, and concluded that the lack of blood level changes didn’t eliminate concerns it had about overexposure (EU SCCS 2016).